fhiso/legacy-format/dates.md

 supertypes* of the *datatype*, and say whether it is an *abstract datatype*.
 These concepts are defined in §6.1, §6.2 and §6.3 of [Basic Concept]s.
-The *pattern* is a regular expression written in FHISO's `types:Pattern` *datatype* defined in [Patterns].
+The *pattern* is a regular expression written in FHISO's `types:Pattern` *datatype* defined in [FHISO Patterns].
 This information forms part of an abstraction which allows applications to use a *discovery* mechanism to find out about unknown components, thus allowing them to be processed in more sophisticated ways than could be done with a truly unknown component.
 To support this, FHISO's webserver has been configured to provide [Triples Discovery] on all *terms*